stackweaver/tree/README.md

 This page attempts to aid navigation of web dev by exploring it through a nested structure.
 It is being built and integrated into an educational platform for full-stack development called Stackweaver ([contact on Discord](https://discord.gg/nSAveSC)).

 The goal is to do this collaboratively with the community so it makes as few assumptions as possible.
-It will eventually be integrated into the platform and enhanced through features such as sandboxes, discussions, collaborative learning and mentoring.
+It will eventually be enhanced through features such as sandboxes, discussions, collaborative learning and mentoring.

-I would greatly appreciate any suggestions or feedback.
+I would greatly appreciate any suggestions or feedback on the topics or categories below.

 Note: Some items below can be clicked for related resources (non-biased and official where possible).